ESA Laws

 Documentation

-Service animals come with a whole dossier of paperwork, proving their training and purpose.
-ESAs, in contrast, need just a prescription letter from a licensed mental health professional.
+Service animals do not need any paperwork, registrations, or certifications – they must simply be trained to complete disability-related tasks for their owners.
+ESAs, in contrast, need a prescription letter from a licensed mental health professional.

 Species

-Only dogs, and in rare cases, miniature horses, can qualify as service animals after undergoing specific training and earning their certifications.
-Meanwhile, any domesticated animal can be an ESA as long as they’re certified by a licensed mental health professional.
+Only dogs, and in rare cases, miniature horses, can qualify as service animals after undergoing specific training.
+Meanwhile, any domesticated, legal to own, animal can be an ESA as long as they’re certified by a licensed mental health professional.

 Owning an emotional support animal can be a transformative experience for individuals facing emotional disabilities.
 Here are some of the key benefits: